 The user experience example is slightly more complicated, since this is arguably subjective and internal to the user.
 In cases like this is can be useful to measure a primary goal, and a number of secondary goals / metrics.
 E.g. - the primary goal is the user can get to the end of the process without dropping out, and secondary measurements are the time taken, and the selection of a satisfaction score (clicking smiley / sad faces etc).

 This brings us to segmentation within the test.
 Both the demographic of the users (male / female / age ranges etc), and the groupings of test results can help to bring out more insightful results.
-Capturing this data during the test is critical to be used within the result analysis, however care should be taken with regards to privacy and data protection laws.
+Capturing this data during the test is critical to be used within the result analysis, however care should be taken to comply with legislation such as GDPR and other privacy and data protection laws.

 Segmentation can be the difference between a given test seeming to have no difference, and identifying that age groups 18 - 25 reach the desired goal 25% less, where as 40 - 55 year olds reach it 15% more with "A".